provejs/express-form/README.md

 });
 ```

-sources (Array): An array of Express request properties to use as data sources when filtering and validating data.
-Default: ["body", "query", "params"].
+- sources (Array): An array of Express request properties to use as data sources when filtering and validating data.
+Default: ['body', 'query', 'params'].

-autoTrim (Boolean): If true, all fields will be automatically trimmed.
+- autoTrim (Boolean): If true, all fields will be automatically trimmed.
 Default: false.

 ## Credits